Validation layers

 }

 These validation layers can be freely stacked to include all the debugging functionality that you’re interested in.
-You can simply enable validation layers for debug builds and completely disable them for release builds, which gives you the best of both worlds!
+You can enable validation layers for debug builds and completely disable them for release builds, which gives you the best of both worlds!

 Vulkan does not come with any validation layers built-in, but the LunarG Vulkan SDK provides a nice set of layers that check for common errors.
 They’re also completely open source, so you can check which kind of mistakes they check for and contribute.
 Using the validation layers is the best way to avoid your application breaking on different drivers by accidentally relying on undefined behavior.